SLEU7H/Stationeers-Creative-Freedom/README.md

 * Can put wires across devices and put big things in the air.
 * Can rotate grid things in any way.

-Modified parameters:
-* Speedup of mining drill to dig much faster
-* Higher jetpack heightlimit

----
-Can change default build state and color of construction, when constructing things with AuthoringTool.
-Suit controls the construction parameters:
-* Pressure 50-61 for CustomColorIndex 0 (blue) - 11 (Purple).
-* Temperature 19-21 for CurrentBuildState -1 (destroyed) - 2 (completed frame).

-Creatively spawned items will be placed into empty hand.

 ---

 What can bring errors and problems: